-immunotherapy/chemotherapy,

-radiotherapy, and

-Patients who received a neoadjuvant therapy

-Patients undergoing neoadjuvant chemotherapy, Patient who had neoadjuvant therapy or induction
+- patients who received a neoadjuvant immunotherapy or chemotherapy - patients undergoing neoadjuvant chemotherapy - patients who had neoadjuvant therapy or induction radiotherapy - Patients undergoing neoadjuvant or adjuvant radiotherapy.

-Implementation issues Response implementation issues \ Patients undergoing neoadjuvant or adjuvant radiotherapy In addition, the clinical experts indicated that adjuvant radiotherapy is not currently the standard of care for the patients in Canada.
-As such, the impact on application of not recommending patients receiving adjuvant radiotherapy would be minimal. pERC agreed with the clinical experts.
-In the KEYNOTE-091 study, patients must undergo complete resection of their NSCLC (lobectomy, sleeve lobectomy, bi-lobectomy, or pneumonectomy) Resection margins proved microscopically free (R0).
-Question to the clinical experts: Can patients with a partial resection be eligible for treatment?
-If patient's complete resection failed, would they be eligible to receive this treatment?
-In the KEYNOTE-091 study, patients should also complete a maximum of 4 cycles of adjuvant chemotherapy (ACT) with a platinum-based regimen.
-Various platinum-based regimen.
+In addition, the clinical experts indicated that adjuvant radiotherapy is not currently the standard of care for the patients in Canada.
+As such, the impact on application of not recommending patients receiving adjuvant radiotherapy would be minimal.

+pERC agreed with the clinical experts.

+In the KEYNOTE-091 study, patients must undergo complete resection of their NSCLC (lobectomy, sleeve lobectomy, bi-lobectomy, or pneumonectomy) with microscopically free resection margins (R0).

+Can patients with a partial resection be eligible for

+treatment?
+If a patient's complete resection failed, would they be eligible to receive this treatment?
+In the KEYNOTE-091 study, patients should also complete a maximum of 4 cycles of ACT with a platinum-based regimen.
 The first dose of pembrolizumab should be administered at least 3 weeks but no more than 12 weeks after the last dose of ACT.

+If there are delays in treatment or complications with surgery, and so forth, would patients be eligible for treatment > 12 weeks after the last dose of ACT?
+What conditions and/or time frame would be advisable?

-Question to the clinical experts: If there are delays in treatment or complications with The clinical experts indicated that if a patient does not have a complete resection, they would not be eligible to receive pembrolizumab.
-The clinical experts pointed out that it is usually recommended ACT start within 8 weeks surgery; and an immunotherapy (e.g., pembrolizumab) can be started within 12 weeks of ACT completion.
+The clinical experts indicated that if a patient does not have a complete resection, they would not be eligible to receive pembrolizumab.

+The clinical experts pointed out that it is usually recommended to start ACT within 8 weeks surgery; and an immunotherapy (e.g., pembrolizumab) can be started within 12 weeks of ACT completion.
 The clinical experts noted that for patients who have not had 4 full cycles of platinum-based chemotherapy ACT, there are conditions that may preclude them from having an immunotherapy.
-Some examples of these conditions include patients' refusal, treatment toxicity (i.e., neurological or auditory AEs), and eligibility of receiving an immunotherapy (e.g., renal issues).
-The clinical experts noted that patients receiving adjuvant chemotherapy should receive no more than 4 cycles of adjuvant chemotherapy and have their immunotherapy start within 12 weeks of completion of adjuvant chemotherapy, based on the patients included in the KEYNOTE-091 study (i.e., patients who are not receiving adjuvant chemotherapy should receive their immunotherapy within 12 weeks of surgery). pERC agreed with the clinical experts. surgery etc. - would patients be eligible for treatment > 12 weeks after the last dose of ACT?
-What conditions/timeframe would be advisable?
-PLICO agreed with the clinical experts.
-Question to the clinical experts: Should patients who complete 1 year of treatment and experience disease progression/recurrence off pembrolizumab treatment be eligible for up to one year (18 cycles) of pembrolizumab re-treatment?
-The clinical experts noted that this question is regarding the management of relapsed disease, and the evidence from the KEYNOTE-091 study is not applicable to address this question.
-The clinical experts pointed out that in clinical practice in Canada, patients in the incurable setting can receive up to 2 years of pembrolizumab, when a patient relapses 6 months or later after completion of their adjuvant immunotherapy. pERC agreed with the clinical experts.
-Considerations for discontinuation of therapy The study treated patients for 18 doses (for approximately 1 year).
-Question to the clinical experts: Should therapy end after 18 doses or 1 year, whichever comes first?
-The clinical experts consulted for this review indicated that pembrolizumab should end after 18 doses or 1 year, whichever comes first. pERC agreed with the clinical experts. ns for prescribing of therapy Jurisdictions utilize weight-based dosing to a cap: This is a comment from the drug plans to inform pERC deliberations.
-2mg/kg to a maximum of 200 mg q3 weeks or 4 mg/kg to a maximum of 400 mg every 6 weeks, as is outlined in other indications.
-The Late Composition and Carage Plants to minoring Parties Parties Plants to Minoring Parties Partie
+Some examples of these conditions include patients' refusal, treatment toxicity (i.e., neurological or auditory AEs), and eligibility for receiving an immunotherapy (e.g., renal issues).
+The clinical experts noted that patients receiving adjuvant chemotherapy should receive no more than 4 cycles of adjuvant chemotherapy and have their immunotherapy start within 12 weeks of completion of adjuvant chemotherapy, based on the patients included in the KEYNOTE-091 study (i.e., patients who are not receiving adjuvant chemotherapy should receive their immunotherapy within 12 weeks of surgery).

+pERC agreed with the clinical experts.

+Should patients who complete 1 year of treatment and experience disease progression or recurrence off pembrolizumab treatment be eligible for up to 1 year (18 cycles) of pembrolizumab re-treatment?

+The clinical experts noted that this question is regarding the management of relapsed disease, and the evidence from the KEYNOTE-091 study is not applicable to address this question. pERC agreed with the clinical experts that patients in the incurable setting would be eligible for downstream immunotherapy provided the